 Meat sticks are packed with protein, so they satisfy your hunger in a way that chips and popcorn simply can’t.
 What’s more, they provide your body with long-term fuel instead of the short sugar rush that cookies or candy bars offer.
 Some meat sticks even meet the nutritional requirements set by popular low-carb diets.
 And many don’t require refrigeration, so they’re easy to toss in a backpack, gym bag, or purse.

 But not every meat stick packs the same nutritional punch.
 Some have a higher protein content, while others may be loaded with fillers.
 A higher fat content is desirable in some diets but derails other plans.
 Meat sticks that are high in sodium may be harmful to snackers with specific health conditions.
-Keep reading to learn more about your options.
-When you’re done, be sure to check our recommendations for the best meat sticks on the market.

 The inclusive term “meat stick” means that a snack may contain a variety of ground animal products.
 Originally, meat sticks were almost exclusively made from beef.
 Today, meat sticks can include anything from common turkey and chicken to exotic fare like pheasant, ostrich, or buffalo.
 These combinations offer varied flavors as well as different nutritional compositions.